linear-protocol/linear-subgraph/docs/tutorial.md

 ### Query with Playground

-After deploying your subgraph and the sync is done, you'll be able to query with the playground.
+After deploying your subgraph and the sync is done, you'll be able to query with the playground. (e.g. LiNEAR's testnet subgraph: https://thegraph.com/studio/subgraph/linear-testnet/playground)

 ![](https://i.imgur.com/DwT6lIf.png)

 In the playground, you can edit, save and execute your GraphQL queries.

-In the above screenshot, we have queried 100 users with the fields we're interested in.
+In the above screenshot, we have queried 100 users with the fields we're interested in, such as staked NEAR and unstaked LiNEAR.

 ```graphql
 {